 Tracking and verification of corrective and preventive actions.

-The framework produces structured governance reports that document compliance status and create transparency between pharmaceutical companies and logistics providers.
+Delivery of governance reports that document compliance status and create transparency between pharmaceutical companies and logistics providers.

 A structured overview of the governance status of a logistics provider.
 Supports pharmaceutical companies during internal reviews and regulatory inspections.